Jefftitus13/CarInfos/README.md

 - **RESTful API**: Adherence to REST principles ensures stateless communication.
 - **EPPlus**: A library for generating Excel files.
 - **CsvHelper**: A library for generating CSV files.
+- **Local File System**: Store images and documents on the server's disk, ensuring efficient retrieval and updates.

 ## Configuration
 1. Configure the connection string in `appsettings.json` to point to your preferred SQL Server database.